CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### Prison
 - Increased military loot in the campsite at the front.
+- Spread zombie spawns out a little bit more

 ### Chestnut Oaks
 - Significantly reduced the amount of zombie spawns